Chicago-Cook County Site: MACS/WIHS

 Participants

-Study participants will be followed at annual study visits where data on multiple physical, biological and psychosocial variables will be gathered.
-The research team expects important science to be generated to improve the lives of women and men and living with HIV and those at risk for HIV infection, and to expand knowledge related to HIV prevention and treatment.
+Our study participants are followed at annual study visits where data on physical, biological, and psychosocial variables are gathered.
+The study aims to improve the lives of women living with and at risk for HIV infection, and to expand knowledge related to HIV prevention and treatment.

 Community Advisory Board